piemasta/ff14-minicactpot-solver/README.md

 ## Using the solver in-game

 If you usually play with your game display set to Fullscreen, set it to Windowed Maximized so that MiniCactpot Solver will remain visible on top of your game.
-Otherwise you will need to minimize your game in between plays.

 You can change this by hitting Escape, ...